pytorch/pytorch/docs/source/package.rst

 If you would just like to see the whole dependency graph of your :class:`PackageExporter`, you can use :meth:`PackageExporter.dependency_graph_string`.

+If you would like to find a dependency path for each broken module in a packaging error you can use :meth:`package.analyze.find_first_use_of_broken_modules`

 Include arbitrary resources with my package and access them later?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^